deepanjannag/angular-ekart/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Further Help

+* For more information on Angular CLI, use `ng help` or visit the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+* To learn more about Angular, visit the [Angular Tutorial](https://angular.io/tutorial) or the [Angular Documentation](https://angular.io/docs).
+* For help with specific Angular components or services, refer to the [API Reference](https://angular.io/api).
+* If you have questions or need additional support, join the [Angular Community](https://angular.io/community) or ask a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/angular).